 1.5.
-During the preparation of the plan, in August 2020 the Government published for consultation its White Paper, 'Planning for the Future', which proposes to make significant changes to both the development plan and management system.
-It indicates that there is a future for neighbourhood planning in that system, but the precise role that plans will play in not yet clear.
-With the Queen's Speech of May 2021 announcing a Planning Bill for Autumn 2021, the expectation is that the new system will be in place in 2022.
+During the preparation of the plan the Government published for consultation its proposed Levelling Up & Infrastructure Bill with some helpful changes to both the development plan and management system.
+It indicates that there is a positive future for neighbourhood planning in that system.
+The expectation is that the Bill will be enacted during the later part of 2023 and therefore likely after the examination of this Neighbourhood Plan.